 The defense attorney Quotes in A Lesson Before Dying

-The A Lesson Before Dying quotes below are all either spoken by The defense attorney or refer to The defense attorney .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of A Lesson Before Dying published in 1994.).
+The A Lesson Before Dying quotes below are all either spoken by The defense attorney or refer to The defense attorney.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of A Lesson Before Dying published in 1994.).

 The defense attorney Character Timeline in A Lesson Before Dying

 The timeline below shows where the character The defense attorney appears in A Lesson Before Dying.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...with the exception of Jefferson, who called her “Nannan.”
 Miss Emma tells Grant that the defense attorney called Jefferson a hog.
 She tells Grant that she wants him to teach Jefferson to... (full context)